 Cutting even just an ounce off you food truck portions can save dollars and your customers will hardly notice.
 At 11 or 12 ounces is it really that big of a difference?
 Sure this may seem like “nickel and diming”, but ultimately it adds up.

 Bumping up the size of your sides can be used to offset the visual of reduced protein portions.
 Also creative presentation in general can “bulk up” a dish and create a visual appeal.

 Modify Your Presentation

 Try carefully slicing your perfectly prepared meats and serving them over unique vegetables and grains with interesting garnishes, rather than just slapping a hunk of meat into your serving container.
 Many consumers are eating vegan and vegetarian as of late so meatless dishes using protein-rich grains like quinoa, for example, can also help cut down on meat costs.

-You can also build up up your appetizer menu to offer more sharable “small plates” that have smaller portions at prices not horribly far off from your entrees, so as a result, they will provide you with higher profit margins.
+You can also build up up your appetizer menu to offer more shareable small plates options.
+These will have smaller portions at prices not horribly far off from your entrees.
+The result?
+They will provide you with higher profit margins.
 These dishes can also add up quick when you have groups of four or larger showing up to your food truck’s service window which in turn will lead to higher check averages.

 The Bottom Line

 Customers like predictability and food trucks can ensure healthy profit margins by streamlining their portion sizes.
 Portion control is an important factor in keeping your food truck business profitable.